 - Learn to work in a loose, artistic manner in larger paper formats (14x17).

-- Develop personalized illustration style and “fashion look” through model observation.
+- Develop personalized illustration style and “fashion look” through observation.

 - Gain knowledge in detailed analyses of various professional artwork examples and styles.

-- Master various media, which will be introduced during step-by-step instructors' demonstrations.
+- Learn various mediums, which will be introduced during step-by-step instructors' demonstrations.

-- How to develop a quick and accurate methodology of fashion design sketching from models.
+- How to develop a quick and accurate methodology of fashion design sketching.